 Taking kids?
 Check out my guide on bringing your children to the Birmingham Civil Rights Institute.
 Tickets for adults are $15, kids are $13.
 Because of Covid, right now all tickets must be purchased online.

 Just across the street from the Birmingham Civil Rights Institute is the church where a bomb killed four young schoolgirls in 1963.
 Today, the 16th Street Baptist Church is still in operation and visitors are welcome to come inside, see the sanctuary, and talk to members who are on hand to answer questions.
-Private tours are paused right now because of Covid, but once they resume, you can book one at the church’s website.
+Book a tour ahead of time at the church’s website.
 The tours are at least an hour long, so keep that in mind if you’re traveling with children.

 I’m not sure I’ll ever be able to visit Birmingham again without having a meal at Chez Fonfon.
 This charming French bistro is the casual version of Highlands, its sister restaurant next door, and it is exquisite.
 We had a leisurely Friday afternoon lunch here on our first day in Birmingham and I was thoroughly charmed by the food, the drinks, and the atmosphere.
 The beef tartine appetizer was out of this world and definitely a star attraction of our meal.
 We also enjoyed the fried oysters with remoulade (a Highlands specialty) and the Hamburger Fonfon, which is one of the bistro’s most popular offerings.
 The french fries earned a special mention from this french fry connoisseur since they were perfectly crisp and delicious, and the coconut pecan cake, made by James Beard award winner Dolester Miles, was just… well, you’ve simply got to come here and have a slice for yourself.
 Period.